 There’s nothing quite as exciting as being among the first to discover something new, which is a major draw of The Great Escape.
 It’s the same for whisky shows where new expressions – particularly those ‘under the counter’ – and little-known distilleries are discovered.
 It’s the new that keeps us returning year after year.
 Curiosity gets the better of us all.

 But imagine discovering that gem, that wonderful, sublime, ethereal whisky that makes the hairs on the back of your neck stick up, only to keep it to yourself.
 God forbid that others might enjoy it too and snap it all up, or allow it to become so mainstream that it’s not trendy anymore.

 It’s the joy of sharing that glass with a friend – ‘you have got to try this’ – that unites us in a moment of mutual realisation that you’ve stumbled onto greatness.
 You’re in it together.
-The bursting pride of seeing something you love loved by another is far more rewarding than keeping that love a secret.
+The bursting pride of seeing something you love, loved by another is far more rewarding than keeping it a secret.

 Mutual passion: There’s greater joy in sharing whisky with friends

 Yet stock shortages and a finite number of old and rare bottlings have created a sense of defensiveness among some whisky enthusiasts intent on clinging tightly to their own discovered gems.
 ‘Whisky newcomers are welcome to try the mass-produced brands, but stay away from my beloved rare/limited edition/collectible whiskies.
 They’re far too good for your mainstream palate.’